-Just like checking out a book from a book library, seed library members can ‘check out’ seeds from the seed library.
+Just like checking out a book from a book library, the Richmond Community Seed Library allows members to “check out” seeds from the seed library.
 Members then plant the seeds, grow the plants, and let some go to seed.
 Seeds are then collected, dried, cleaned, labelled and returned to the library for use by members the next year.
-The Richmond Community Seed Library was started in 2012.

 A seed library promotes food security by encouraging the community to keep and exchange food plant seeds that are grown locally and organically and are open-pollinated.
 It also works to increase community members’ engagement with our food system and overall level of self-sufficiency.
 Through this project, we aim to grow a robust local food system with increased food production and food security across Richmond.

 Types of Seeds In the Seed Library

 The Richmond Community Seed Library collection is focused on beans, peas, lettuce and tomatoes, companion herbs and flowers.
 These are easy to save seeds from and are suitable for seed saving in an urban environment.
 The library accepts donations of these vegetable seeds, as well as other types of vegetables that are easy to save and suitable for urban spaces, especially if they are locally-adapted, culturally-relevant, or have other significant ties to the Richmond community, and they follow the Seed Donation/Return Guidelines.

 We ask that seed library members return a minimum of 10x the number of seeds that they originally borrowed.
 This is a soft rule.
 If you don’t have enough seeds, but would still like to make a donation we would be happy to accept a smaller donation.

 Larger donations allow for the seed library to be sustained by community seed savers, and helps with the reality that not every seed library member will be successful in saving and returning seeds of every variety they borrowed.
 The ideal quantity of seeds is:

 Information to Include with Seed Returns and Donations